Reconstruction of the initial data from the trace of the solutions on an infinite time cylinder of damped wave equations: Introduction

-In this paper, we are concerned with establishing a formula for reconstructing the initial velocity from solutions to \eqref{WW} and \eqref{SW}.
+In this paper we study the inversion of $\mathcal{F}$.
+More precisely, we are concerned with establishing a formula for reconstructing the initial velocity from the trace of the solutions on the infinite time cylinder $\mathbb{S}^{n-1}\times[0,\infty)$ to \eqref{WW}, \eqref{WW1} and \eqref{SW}, \eqref{SW1}.

 Thanks to the Fourier transform, solutions to linear PDEs can be generally formulated in terms of initial data.
-It often emerges in practical applications that the reverse process, recovering the unknown initial data, is of even greater importance.
-For example, one of the mathematical problems in Photoacoustic Tomography (PAT) boils down to recovering the initial velocity from the solution of the wave equation measured on a certain of a surface where the point-like detectors are located \cite{HSS,kuchmentk08,kuchment14book}.
+It often emerges in practical applications that the reverse process, recovering the unknown initial data from solutions measured at a detector surface, is of even greater importance.
+For example, one of the mathematical problems in Photoacoustic Tomography (PAT) boils down to recovering the initial data from the solution of the wave equation measured on a certain of a surface where the point-like detectors are located \cite{kuchmentk08,kuchment14book}.

 PAT, a hybrid imaging technique that combines high optical contrast with good ultrasound resolution, is based on generating ultrasound waves inside an object of interest by pulsed optical illumination.
 The initial velocity of the induced sound waves contains biological information of the object, which is of great interest for medical diagnostics \cite{moonjmaa18,xuw05,zangerl19}.
 Therefore, the problem of reconstructing the initial velocity from data that are solutions to the wave equation measured at the detector surface outside the object is important.
-In \cite{ESS,kowars10}, several wave equations considering attenuation and their causal properties are studied and the ill-posedness of the photoacoustic imaging problem in the case of an attenuating medium is studied.